 To me, the overcast stitch adds a playful, casual texture.
-(Correct me, please, if it’s not called an overcast stitch!)
+(Correct me if it’s not called an overcast stitch!)

 Step 3: Fill hearts with Poly-Fil or cotton (optional)

-I had a giant bag of Poly-Fil left from the pretend campfire set I sewed a while back, so I used a small amount to add dimension to my felt hearts before stitching them closed.
+I had a giant bag of Poly-Fil left from the pretend campfire set I sewed a while back.
+I used a small amount to add dimension to my felt hearts before stitching them completely closed.